amitpant7/academic-portfolio/content/authors/admin/_index.md

 ---
 ## About Me
-I am a Computer Engineering Grauate from Institute of Engineering,  Thapathali Campus, Tribhuwan University .
+I am a Computer Engineering Grauate from Institute of Engineering,  Thapathali Campus, Tribhuwan University.
 I am interested in Artificial Intelligence and currently looking for MS/Phd in AI or Computer Science.